Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/deprecated.md

 Before you can use the TCM command, you must first import the test plan work item definition and the test plan category into the project.
 To learn more about the migration and when to use this command, see [Manual updates to support test management](https://msdn.microsoft.com/library/edbe689d-7863-4273-916f-b7e93b7f00b3).

-The TCM command is applied to individual team projects.
-If you need to upgrade test plans in more than one team project, you will have to run it against each team project individually.
+The TCM command is applied to individual projects.
+If you need to upgrade test plans in more than one project, you will have to run it against each project individually.

 You must run the **TCM** command from the tools directory for TFS.
 By default, that location is: `drive:\%programfiles%\TFS 12.0\Tools`.